akuivan/chatForumApp/README.md

 #### 15.11
 Due to some problems with files being public while they shouldn't have been and git history, this new repository had to be created.
-Therefore some of the commits that showed gradual progress is now missing from this repository.
+Therefore some of the commits that showed gradual progress are now missing from this repository.

 Currently this app has features where:
 - users can